 - 4.1 No one shall disclose information which has been forwarded to the Council by economic operators and designated as confidential.
-This is subject to the Council's obligations to comply with legislation, codes of practice, regulations and local policy requirements.

-- 4.2 The Councils shall take appropriate measures to effectively prevent, identify and remedy conflicts of interest arising in the conduct of a procurement procedure so as to avoid any distortion of competition and ensure equal treatment of economic operators.

-- 4.3 For the purpose of CPR 4.2, a procurement includes:

-- I. preliminary market consultations;

-- II. developing procurement documentation;

-- III. deciding on the scope or structure of the procurement;

-- IV. choice of award procedure;

-- V. selection of tenderers;

-- VI. mini competitions through frameworks and DPS'

-- VII. award of the contract; and

-- VIII. contract management.

-- 4.4 For the purpose of CPR 4.2, there is a conflict of interest where an officer or other person acting on behalf of the Council has a direct or indirect financial, economic or other personal interest which might be perceived to compromise their impartiality and independence. - 4.5 Potential involvement either directly or indirectly through a related party in an in-house or other bid, where this will be made in competition with the market, is a conflict of interest for the purpose of CPR 4.2. - 4.6 Conflicts of interest must be proactively monitored throughout the procurement process, documented, risk assessed and where a conflict is identified, notified to the Assistant Director Law and Governance (Monitoring Officer) accordingly.
-Records must be available on request and will form part of the Regulation 84 report for Public Contracts Regulations contracts.
+This is subject to the Council's obligations to comply with legislation, codes of practice, regulations and local policy requirements. - 4.2 The Councils shall take appropriate measures to effectively prevent, identify and remedy conflicts of interest arising in the conduct of a procurement procedure so as to avoid any distortion of competition and ensure equal treatment of economic operators. - 4.3 For the purpose of CPR 4.2, a procurement includes: - I. preliminary market consultations; - II. developing procurement documentation; - III. deciding on the scope or structure of the procurement; - IV. choice of award procedure; - V. selection of tenderers; - VI. mini competitions through frameworks and DPS' - VII. award of the contract; and - VIII. contract management. - 4.4 For the purpose of CPR 4.2, there is a conflict of interest where an officer or other person acting on behalf of the Council has a direct or indirect financial, economic or other personal interest which might be perceived to compromise their impartiality and independence. - 4.5 Potential involvement either directly or indirectly through a related party in an in-house or other bid, where this will be made in competition with the market, is a conflict of interest for the purpose of CPR 4.2. - 4.6 Conflicts of interest must be proactively monitored throughout the procurement process, documented, risk assessed and where a conflict is identified, notified to the Assistant Director Law and Governance (Monitoring Officer) accordingly.
+Records must be available on request and will form part of the Regulation 84 report for contracts awarded under the Public Contracts Regulations and the Information Requirements under Regulation 24 for contracts awarded under the Provider Selection Regime.